packleader206/liri-node-app/README.md

 ## Overview:

 Liri.js is a simple command line Node app that allows the user to search for a song, movie, or artist concert information.
-The app utilizes information retrieved from multiple API's using NPM Request.

 ## Technologies Used:
 - Javascript